makslitvinov/makslitvinov/README.md

 # Hey, Maks' here! :v:

-You may be curious to know that I'm a highly-skilled Full-stack developer specializing in **React** and **Node.js**, with a passion for creating engaging, scalable web and software solutions.
+You may be curious to know that I'm a highly-skilled Full-stack developer specializing in **React** and **Node.js**, with a passion for creating engaging, scalable solutions.
 My primary goal is to deeply understand all processes within software development industry, with a particular interest in frontend and backend integration.

 Here's a little bit about me: